Nanny Taxes in Maine

 Medical leave may be taken for:

-- The donation of an organ by that employee for a human organ transplant; or
+• The donation of an organ by that employee for a human organ transplant

-In order to fund the program, beginning January 1, 2025, employers must remit premiums to the Fund on a quarterly basis in the amount of not more than 1.0% of wages for each Maine employee.
+To fund the program, beginning January 1, 2025, employers must remit premiums to the Fund every quarter in the amount of not more than 1.0% of wages for each Maine employee.
 The premium amount is split evenly between employer and employees.
-However, for employers with fewer than 15 employees, which likely covers all household employers in the state, there is no employer contribution.
-They are only required to remit the employee’s share (50% of the required premium – or 0.5% of wages – to the fund) or the employer can choose to pay this premium on their employee’s behalf.
+However, there is no employer contribution for employers with fewer than 15 employees, which likely includes household employers in the state.
+They are only required to remit the employee’s share (50% of the required premium – or 0.5% of wages – to the fund), or the employer can choose to pay this premium on their employee’s behalf.

 Under the program, employees are entitled to receive a weekly benefit amount while on leave equal to 90% of the portion of the employee’s average weekly wage that is equal to or less than 50% of the state average weekly wage and 66% of the portion of the employee’s average weekly wage that is more than 50% of the state average weekly wage, all up to a maximum weekly benefit equal to the state average weekly wage.